-During the six months ended March 31, 2021, the Company secured what is expected to be sufficient funding to complete the evaluation and pre-development work on the Project, including the completion of its feasibility studies, environmental studies, permitting, the commissioning of the Chvaletice demonstration plant and its operation for one year.
+During the nine months ended June 30, 2021, the Company secured what is expected to be sufficient funding to complete the evaluation and pre-development work on the Project, including the completion of its feasibility studies, environmental studies, permitting, the commissioning of the Chvaletice demonstration plant and its operation for one year and the re-start of the pilot plant.
 Additional funding will be required for the continuous operation of the demonstration plant, additional land acquisitions, as well as the potential future construction of infrastructure and facilities for the Chvaletice Manganese Project (section 8 of this MD&A).